Too Much Training Can Tax Athletes' Brains

 When there's lots of activity in that area, athletes are able to ignore signals from screaming muscles and focus on winning, Blain says.
 But when an athlete trains too hard, a sort of brain fatigue sets in and the activity level remains low and the person has less ability to push their body, he says.

-Other research teams have also found evidence that physical exertion can affect both decision making and brain activity.
+Other research teams also have found evidence that physical exertion can affect both decision-making and brain activity.

 "We find that people as they have repeatedly exerted effort over time, they tend to be less willing to continue exerting effort for rewards," says Tanja Mueller, a graduate student at the University of Oxford who wasn't involved in the study.